laserpants/area-51/docs/README.md

 ##### Row equality and normalization

-Since records are unordered, it is natural to considered rows equivalent up to permutation of distinct labels.
+Since records are unordered, it is natural to consider rows equivalent up to permutation of distinct labels.
 This can be more formally expressed as an equivalence relation.

 ##### Open rows